Social Betta AKA Red Skirt Betta (Betta falx)

 * For the safety of our animals, we now ship live fish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

 The Social Betta (Betta falx), also known as the Red Skirt Betta, is a labyrinth fish of the Betta genus that is fairly uncommon in many ways.
 It is not commonly seen in the aquarium hobby, but has a reputation as a wonderful aquarium inhabitant when given the right conditions.
-Unlike most other Betta species, both sexes of the Social Betta are generally peaceful with their own kind, even when males are kept with other males.
+Unlike the common Betta splendens species, both sexes of the Social Betta are generally peaceful with their own kind, even when males are kept with other males.
 When kept in groups, this species will often show fascinating courtship behavior, especially between males competing for the attention of females.
 Like all labyrinth fish, it possesses an air-breathing organ that supplements its gills and allows it to live in aquatic areas that are poor in oxygen.
 As with virtually all bettas, males have larger size, longer finnage, and more intense coloration than females.

 The Social Betta requires an aquarium with dense vegetation and plenty of cover.
 A darker substrate will result in the most vivid coloration for this fish.
 Slow to moderate water movement is preferred, so turbulent conditions should be avoided.
 This fish is typically timid and peaceful with other fish, but males can be somewhat territorial in smaller aquariums.
 This behavior is easily mitigated by providing plenty of hiding places and coverage.
 This is much less of an issue in larger aquariums.
 While it is possible to keep this fish with most peaceful invertebrates, it is also possible that it will prey on dwarf shrimp.
 Due to its timid nature, the Social Betta should not be kept with boisterous or aggressive fish that will outcompete it for food.
 It might be best kept in a species-only setup, or with very peaceful fish such as small rasboras, Kuhli Loaches, and similar species.